-Jim Sauter is vice president of the Rusty Bucket Restaurant and Tavern.
-Working closely with President and Founder Gary Callicoat, Sauter provides strategic direction for the brand and leads a team of managers and directors who oversee all restaurant operations – from identifying new site locations to the overall expansion of Rusty Bucket.
+Jim Sauter is vice president of the Rusty Bucket Restaurant and Tavern and operating partner of Cameron Mitchell Restaurants.
+Working closely with president and founder Gary Callicoat, Sauter provides strategic direction for the brand and leads a team of managers and directors who oversee all restaurant operations – from identifying new site locations to the overall expansion of Rusty Bucket.

 Sauter first joined the Cameron Mitchell Restaurants team in 2004 and held numerous positions including a pantry and grill cook at Cap City Grandview, general manager at Cap City Gahanna and assistant general manager for Mitchell’s Ocean Club.